pshriwise/20170830-git-novice/_episodes/07-branches.md

 {: .bash}

 We no longer see the file `analysis.py` and our latest commit doesn't appear in this branch's history.
+Our commit from before about bat food is still here, however.

 But do not fear!
 All of our hard work remains in the `pythondev` branch.
 We can confirm this by moving back to that branch.